 [Note] Please refer to Chapter 14.2 and 14.3 for the pulse signal (nPLS) and direction signal (nDIR) in 1- pulse 1-direction pulse outputting.

 2.9.3 Pulse Input Type Selection

-For real position counter, A/B quadrature pulse type and Up / Down pulse type can be selected for pulse input.
+For real position counter, quadrature pulses type and Up / Down pulse type can be selected for pulse input.